nedelec/preconfig/README.md

   for example: `preconfig n_molecules=100 config.cym.tpl`

-- if a negative integer is specified, this will affect the naming of the files, for example: `preconfig -3 config.cym.tpl`
+- if a negative integer is specified, this will affect the naming of the files, for example: `preconfig -3 config.cym.tpl` will create 'config001.cym', etc.

-- if a '-' is specified, this will suppress all accessory output
+- if '-' is specified, all accessory output is suppressed

-- if a '+' is specified, more detailed information on the parsing is provided.
+- if '+' is specified, more detailed information on the parsing is provided.

 - if 'log' is specified, a file 'log.csv' will be created containing parameter values for each file made.

 - if 'help' is specified, this documentation will be printed.

-##CODE SNIPPETS
+##Code Snippets

 The variations to be applied are specified within double squared brackets in the template file.
 Any plain python code can used, including functions from